How Many Therapy Sessions To See Results?

 How quickly you make progress

-When you start therapy, you will set goals with your therapist, including how long you expect therapy to last.
+When you do start therapy, you will set goals with your therapist, including how long you expect therapy to last.
 At this point, treatment length is flexible, as neither you nor your therapist knows how treatment will proceed.
-Throughout your sessions, your therapist will conduct evaluations to assess progress, and the two of you will work together to set a new goal.
+Throughout your sessions, your therapist will conduct evaluations to assess progress, and the two of you will do the work together to set a new goal.

 There is no way to tell how quickly you will progress.
 Some people attending a one-hour session once a week may progress just as quickly as others who go twice a week.
 One study found that starting with more frequent sessions may produce better results, meaning that going more frequently at the beginning and then cutting back may be beneficial.
 Researchers believe this may be because the therapist and patient form an alliance quicker or because patients may learn how to apply what they learn in therapy more quickly.